tbellembois/gochimitheque/TECHNICAL.md

 - restricted product card
 - storage card
 - store location
+- entity

-permissions on other items (suppliers, classes of compounds...) are link to the items above
+permissions on other items (suppliers, classes of compounds...) are linked to the items above

 entities / people management:
 - only super admins can create new entities and modify entities